nuclearpengy/nuclearpengy.github.io/recommendations_received.md

 ---
 layout: default
-title: nuclearpengy - recommendations received
+title: recommendations received | nuclearpengy (Nathan Jeffery)
-description: What other people have to say.
+description: What other people have to say about me.
 ---

 <h1><a href="{{site.url}}">nuclearpengy</a> - recommendations received</h1>